11 Easy Ways Faculty Can Make Textbooks More Affordable

 6. Tell students about Interlibrary Loan.

-Most items not in our collection can still be borrowed using Interlibrary Loan.
-While ILL cannot always replace purchasing a text because of limits on checkout times or availability, it may meet a short-term need.
+Most items not in our collection can be borrowed using Interlibrary Loan.
+While ILL cannot always replace purchasing a text because checkout times or availability limits, it may meet a short-term need.

-7. Let students use an older edition of a text.
+7. Let students use an older edition of your assigned text.

 You may be able to cut textbook costs in half by allowing students to use a previous version.
 If you only need one chapter from the newest edition, we may be able to scan it for you to share with your class.

 If your course materials total $40 or less at the JMU Bookstore, alert the relevant staff in your department so they can add this info to Course Scheduler.
-This will allow students to find your class when they filter for “No/Low Cost Course Materials” in MyMadison.
+Doing so will allow students to find your class when they filter for classes with “No/Low-Cost Course Materials” in MyMadison.

 10. Reach out to our Open Education Librarian.

-Liz Thompson can help you find high-quality free and affordable course materials, create your own course content with JMU Libraries Pressbooks, and more.
+Liz Thompson can help you find high-quality free or affordable course materials and more.

 11. Let your students know we can help!

-Share our infographic for students in your syllabus or Canvas announcements, and let students know they can Ask the Library if they need help accessing the text.
+Share our infographic for students in your syllabus or Canvas announcements.
+Please let students know they can Ask the Library if they need help accessing a text.

 Learn more

 In JMU Libraries, we’re working hard to make textbooks more freely available for JMU students.
-Check out this story from The Breeze or visit our website to learn more about how we promote Open Educational Resources at JMU.
+Visit our website or check this recent JMU News story to learn more about how we promote Open Educational Resources at JMU.